MCL Tear Granite City, IL

 • Direct Impact or Trauma:

-• Contact Sports: Football, soccer, and hockey players in Granite City, IL commonly face direct hits to the outer knee, leading to overstretching or tearing of the inner knee.
+• Contact Sports: Football, soccer, and hockey players in Granite City, IL often experience direct blows to the outer knee, resulting in the inner knee being overstretched or torn.

-• Poor Conditioning or Muscle Imbalance: Insufficient knee muscle strength can increase the risk of MCL tears as the ligament compensates for the lack of support.
-Imbalances between the quadriceps and hamstrings destabilize the knee, increasing MCL strain.
+• Poor Conditioning or Muscle Imbalance: Weakness in the muscles supporting the knee can increase the risk of MCL tears as the ligament compensates for the lack of support.
+Quadriceps and hamstring imbalances destabilize the knee, increasing MCL strain.

 Preventing MCL tears involves proper conditioning, strength training, flexibility exercises, and using protective gear during sports activities.